-131. In many cases the customer will have a pre-existing health condition that has been affected by Departmental maladministration.
-This does not preclude consideration of payment.
-The maladministration may have caused a delay in recovery from illness or worsened the condition.
+155. In many cases the customer will have a pre-existing health condition.
+This does not preclude consideration of payment as the condition may have been made worse by Departmental maladministration or the maladministration may have caused a delay in recovering from the illness.
 In such cases, it will be necessary to ascertain the extent to which the maladministration has affected the pre-existing condition, when deciding whether a special payment is due and if so, how much should be awarded.
 In doing so, the state of the customer's health prior to and immediately after the maladministration should be established.
 Consideration should also be given to the likelihood of their health improving once action has been taken to provide appropriate redress.